 |10kW Solar System

-The grower has proceeded with the installation of the VSDs, soil moisture monitoring system and upgrading of the pipework, while solar will be considered in future upgrades.
-Measurement and verification will be completed on the site in the coming months.
+The grower has proceeded with the installation of the VSDs, soil moisture monitoring system and upgrading of the pipework, while solar will be considered in the future.
+Actual savings will be updated once the measurement and verification process is complete.

-By installing the recommendations in the audit, the business could have reduced energy consumption by 25% and costs by 21%, with carbon emission savings of 4.8 tCO2-e per year.
+By installing the recommendations in the audit, the business is expected to reduce energy consumption by 25% and costs by 21%, with carbon emission savings of 4.8 tCO2-e per year.

 Table 2.
 Pre and post audit energy consumption, costs, and energy productivity savings